lucky6six/lucky6six.github.io/content/blog/teach-courses/index.md

   - admin
 tags:
   - Hugo
+  - Hugo
+  - Blox
-  - Hugo Blox Builder
+  - Builder
   - Markdown
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: Embed rich media such as videos and LaTeX math
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.